 Homes in Vienna, Virginia come in a wide range of choices.
 The good thing is that homes are available in many price ranges and styles, from condos to luxury homes.

 Although part of Fairfax County, the Town of Vienna has an elected mayor and town council.
 Residents enjoy town services such as trash pick-up, curbside leaf pick-up, and a professional police department.
 Residents do pay an additional property tax to cover these services.
 In the town you will find a county library, a Town Green, playing fields, a Saturday morning Farmers’ Market and plenty of restaurants and shopping including a Whole Foods Market.
 The 42 mile Washington and Old Dominion bike trail park passes through the middle of town, and there are annual events including a Memorial Day carnival, Oktoberfest and Town Halloween Parade.

 Vienna is a good location for commuters into DC.
 The Vienna Metro Station and Dunn Loring Metro Station are on the south side of the mailing address and easy access for anyone working in Washington D.C.
 The new Silver Line Metro started provides service to the Northeast side of town.
 Fairfax Connector Bus 432 provides convenient rush-hour-only service to the new Spring Hill Metro Station in Tysons.
 People working in Tysons Corner, McLean, Reston or the Dulles Corridor have short commutes.
 Vienna is also close to INOVA Fairfax Hospital and INOVA Fair Oaks Hospital.

-Doug Francis is a licensed real estate agent with TTR Sotheby’s International Realty and lives in Vienna.
+Doug Francis is a licensed real estate agent with TTR Sotheby’s International Realty.
+Doug lives in Vienna.

 Looking for New Homes in the Town of Vienna?